zephyrproject-rtos/zephyr/doc/application/index.rst

    * As :ref:`env_vars`.
    * As a ``set(<VARIABLE> <VALUE>)`` statement in your :file:`CMakeLists.txt`

-* :makevar:`ZEPHYR_BASE`: Sets the path to the directory containing Zephyr, which is needed by the build system's boilerplate file.
-This is an environment variable set by the :file:`zephyr-env.sh` script on Linux/macOS or :file:`zephyr-env.cmd` on Windows, as you learned when getting started with Zephyr in :ref:`getting_started_run_sample`.
-You can also set :makevar:`ZEPHYR_BASE` explicitly, but then you won't get the other features provided by those scripts.
+* :makevar:`ZEPHYR_BASE`: Zephyr base variable used by the build system.
+  ``find_package(Zephyr)`` will automatically set this as a cached CMake variable.
+But ``ZEPHYR_BASE`` can also be set as an environment variable in order to force CMake to use a specific Zephyr installation.

 * :makevar:`BOARD`: Selects the board that the application's build will use for the default configuration.
 See :ref:`boards` for